 Trend #1: Customers prefer shopping on marketplaces to shopping in branded e-commerce stores

-After a massive shift to online shopping since 2020, it’s necessary for all businesses to have an online presence.
+After a massive shift to online shopping since the pandemic, it’s necessary for all businesses to have an online presence.
 But consumer behaviour still favours convenience, and that’s why marketplaces are preferred over single-brand e-commerce stores.

 To conquer the German market, you can’t brush aside the marketplaces because these platforms offer straightforward purchasing solutions and deliver within the shortest time to their customers.

-Ecommerce stores that don’t have the infrastructure to compete with top marketplaces may fail to cope with the pressure of increased traffic and the fulfilment and shipping expectations from their new customers.
+If you’re running an e-commerce store and don’t have the infrastructure to compete with top marketplaces, you may fail to cope with the pressure of traffic and the fulfillment and shipping expectations from new customers.
 But marketplaces like eBay and Amazon provide the necessary infrastructure and can easily meet such customer expectations.

 Tip